 SECTION 4.
 Content of Annual Reports.
-The Annual Report of the City shall contain or incorporate by reference the following:
+The Annual Report of the City shall contain or include by reference the following:

-(a) The audited financial statements of the City, for the Fiscal Year most recently ended, prepared in accordance with generally accepted accounting principles as promulgated to apply to governmental entities from time to time by the Governmental Accounting Standards Board.
-If the City's audited financial statements are not available by the time the Annual Reports are required to be filed pursuant to Section 3(a) of this Disclosure Agreement, the Annual Reports shall contain unaudited financial statements in a format similar to the financial statements contained in the final official statement relating to the Series 2019A Bonds, and the audited financial statements shall be filed in the same manner as the Annual Reports when they become available.
+(a) The audited financial statements of the City, including the Port of Richmond, for the fiscal year most recently ended, prepared in accordance with generally accepted accounting principles as promulgated to apply to governmental entities from time to time by the Governmental Accounting Standards Board.
+If the City's audited financial statements are not available by the time the Annual Reports are required to be filed pursuant to subsection 3(a) of this Disclosure Agreement, the Annual Reports shall contain unaudited financial statements in a format similar to the financial statements contained in the final Official Statement relating to the Series 2019B Bonds, and the audited financial statements shall be filed in the same manner as the Annual Reports when they become available.

-(b) Unless otherwise provided in the audited financial statements filed on or prior to the annual filing deadline for Annual Reports provided for in Section 3(a), financial information and operating data with respect to the City for the Fiscal Year most recently ended, substantially similar to that provided in the tables and charts in the statement, as follows:
+(b) Unless otherwise provided in the audited financial statements filed on or prior to the annual filing deadline for Annual Reports provided for in Section 3(a), financial information and operating data with respect to the City and the Port for preceding Fiscal Year, substantially similar to that provided in the tables and charts in the Official Statement, as follows: